cloudflare/pint/docs/checks/promql/rate.md

 - You might have the same metric reported with multiple different types and Prometheus or pint won't know which time series is which type, because all we have to match a metric to a type is its name.
   Best solution here is to never export same name as multiple metrics with different types.
-- If you change the typo of some exported metric then the old type will still show up in metadata, plus the new one, as long as there's at least one target still exporting old metric type.
+- If you change the type of some exported metric then the old type will still show up in metadata, plus the new one, as long as there's at least one target still exporting old metric type.
   If you accidentally exported some metric with wrong type, then fixed it, but pint is still complaining, then it's very likely that you didn't release your fix to all targets yet.